EC from DC

 This week, President Obama completed his responsibility that Article II, Section 2 of the Constitution outlined, to appoint Justices to the Supreme Court.
 On Wednesday morning he announced that he is nominating D.C.
 Circuit Court Chief Judge Merrick Garland to serve as the next Associate Justice of the U.S. Supreme Court, to take the seat of the late Associate Justice Antonin Scalia.

 If you truly want to see how Congress was designed to work, this past Tuesday’s vote on H.R.
 3700, “The Housing Opportunity Through Modernization Act of 2015” was the vote to watch.
 It was a true example of what I have written about on several occasions, civility and compromise.
+This bill is one of the largest sweeping reforms of our nation’s housing program in twenty years and Republicans and Democrats worked together to get it done.

 Through some small miracle of air travel, I was able to make it up to DC this week for an announcement that no amount of snow was able to keep me away from.
 On Tuesday, the U.S. World War I Centennial Commission made and presented its selection for a second national WWI memorial to be constructed at Pershing Park in Washington, D.C. at the National Press Club.